 - Create accreditation standards for measuring, tracking, and reporting on comparative care experiences

 - Establish regulatory requirements for inclusive community partnerships.

-Having insurance does not alone guarantee equity in the provision and receipt of health services.
-The Health Equity Action Fund will sponsor efforts to ensure federal and state policies related to health coverage explicitly combat racism and ensure good access to high-quality services from community providers that prioritize equity.
+Having health insurance alone is not a guarantee of receiving equitable health care services.
+The Advancing Health Equity program will fund efforts to ensure federal and state policies related to health coverage explicitly combat racism and ensure satisfactory access to high-quality services from community providers that prioritize equity.
 Examples of activities include:

 - Evaluating how options for expanding coverage through the Affordable Care Act would combat systemic racism and improve the health and well-being of people of color

 - Examining how Medicare, Medicaid, and other coverage programs can dismantle racism in health care and better serve people of color

 - Developing new policy options that can address inequities in care.